The Bankrate promise

 ADFA Down Payment Assistance (DPA)

-If you qualify for a Move-Up mortgage, you might also be eligible for the AFDA’s Down Payment Assistance program, which offers between $1,000 and $10,000 to help with closing costs.
-It’s a second mortgage with the same rate as your 30-year loan, but the DPA loan will need to be repaid over 10 years.
+If you qualify for a Move-Up loan, you might also be eligible for the AFDA’s Down Payment Assistance program, which offers between $1,000 and $15,000 to help with closing costs.
+It’s a second mortgage with the same interest rate as your 30-year loan, but to be repaid over 10 years.

 Arkansas Dream Down Payment Initiative (ADDI)

-Homebuyers in Arkansas who get a mortgage through ADFA’s Move-Up Program can receive up to 10 percent of their home’s purchase price, up to a maximum of $10,000, through the Arkansas Dream Down Payment Initiative (ADDI).
-This assistance is given as a second loan and has no monthly payment, and is forgivable after five years.
+Homebuyers in Arkansas who get a mortgage through ADFA’s Move-Up Program can receive up to 10 percent of their home’s purchase price, up to a maximum of $10,000, through the Arkansas Dream Down Payment Initiative (ADDI), a program funded through the U.S. Department of Housing and Urban Development.
+This assistance is given as a second loan, has no monthly payment, and is forgivable after five years.
 If you’re a first-time homebuyer and leveraging this program, you could also be eligible for a free MCC.

 This program is for low-income borrowers, so you can’t earn more than a certain amount per year, depending on where you’re buying and how many people are in your household.
 The purchase price is also subject to limitations based on location.